quicwg/multipath/draft-ietf-quic-multipath.md

 The Key Phase bit is toggled to signal each subsequent key update.

 Because of network delays, packets protected with the older key might arrive later than the packets protected with the new key.
-QUIC v1 defines two ways of dealing with such packets arriving out of order.
+QUIC version 1 defines two ways of dealing with such packets arriving out of order.
 Receivers can either retain up to three decryption keys and use the packet number in conjunction with the Key Phase bit to determine the decryption key, or retain up to two